Table of Contents

 Caution

-This is the dynamic binding of material parameters.
+This is dynamic binding of material parameters.

 model = scene.createElement(xrFrameSystem.XRMesh, {